-UMass Journal Reports
+State Economy Grows Robustly in Q4, UMass Journal Reports

 The 10 indicators that comprise the leading index usually do not all move in tandem.
 Typically, some may indicate an expectation of faster than average growth, while at the same time others may indicate an expectation of slower than average growth.
 The following table accounts for the contributions of each towards faster or slower growth than the long-term trend of 3.2 percent.
 The index value is their sum.

-In September, four indicators contributed to a forecast of above-trend growth: withholding taxes, the interest rate spread between 10‑year and 3‑month U.S. Treasury securities, the Bloomberg stock index for Massachusetts, and motor vehicle sales taxes.
-Three indicators contributed to below-trend growth: total nonagricultural employment, consumer confidence, and initial unemployment claims.
-Three indicators contributed to average-trend growth: sales taxes, the unemployment rate, and construction employment.
+In December, seven indicators contributed to a forecast of above-trend growth: total nonagricultural employment, withholding taxes, sales taxes, the unemployment rate, consumer confidence, the interest rate spread between 10‑year and 3‑month U.S. Treasury securities, and the Bloomberg stock index for Massachusetts.
+One indicator, initial unemployment claims, contributed to below-trend growth.
+Two indicators contributed to average-trend growth: construction employment, and motor vehicle sales taxes.

-In the three-month period July through September, four indicators contributed to a forecast of above-trend growth: withholding taxes, the interest rate spread between 10‑year and 3‑month U.S. Treasury securities, the Bloomberg stock index for Massachusetts, and motor vehicle sales taxes.
-Two indicators contributed to below-trend growth: initial unemployment claims, and construction employment.
-Four indicators contributed to average-trend growth: total nonagricultural employment, sales taxes, the unemployment rate, and consumer confidence.
+In the three-month period October through December, six indicators contributed to a forecast of above-trend growth: total nonagricultural employment, withholding taxes, sales taxes, the unemployment rate, the interest rate spread between 10‑year and 3‑month U.S. Treasury securities, and the Bloomberg stock index for Massachusetts.
+One indicator, initial unemployment claims, contributed to below-trend growth.
+Three indicators contributed to average-trend growth: consumer confidence, construction employment, and motor vehicle sales taxes.

 Several recent months of the indices are revised each release.
 These revisions are a result of the statistical method used to create the index, as well as revisions in the underlying indicators.

-For a description of the methodology used to construct these indices, see: Alan Clayton-Matthews and James H. Stock, "An application of the Stock/Watson index methodology to the Massachusetts economy," Journal of Economic and Social Measurement, vol. 25 (1998/1999), pp. 183-233.
+For a description of the methodology used to construct these indices, see: Alan Clayton-Matthews and James H. Stock, "An application of the Stock/Watson index methodology to the Massachusetts economy", Journal of Economic and Social Measurement, vol. 25 (1998/1999), pp. 183-233.

 Dr. Alan Clayton-Matthews